andreluizlima/calculador_imc/README.md

 # calculador_imc

 ## Description
-This is a simple BMI Calculator App made in Flutter
+This is a simple BMI Calculator Example App made in Flutter

 ## Details
 ```diff